netguru/sticky-parallax-header/README.md

 }
 ```

+## Tips
+In order to nest scrollable component use `scrollEnabled={false}` on it and move all the logic to the header eg. by using `onEndReached` prop.

 ## API Usage
 | Property                       | Type              | Required | Description                                                   | Default |
 | ------------------------------ | ----------------- | -------- | ------------------------------------------------------------- | ------- |